samanade/sam-project2/readme.md

 * Terraform - version 1.0.0
 * GitHub Action

+## Project Tracking
+Asana was used to track the progress of the project (pictured below).
+You can find the link to this board here: https://app.asana.com/0/1200497255553431/board

+![asana][asana]
 ## Architecture
+Pictured below is an architecture diagram illustrating how all the processes interact for the project.
+![architecture][architecture]

 The project specification requires at least 4 service orientated services to work together.
 Where: